 Welcome to the Constructing Excellence in Wales awards.
+This is your time to shine and get involved!
 Our awards are recognised across the Welsh built environment as the biggest and brightest celebration of best practice.
 They are a clear demonstration of the core strength of construction in Wales and the desire and commitment to deliver buildings, roads, bridges, and facilities of all kinds in a collaborative and sustainable manner.